glebreutov/posmath/README.md

 ## Side

 ## Position
-You can do arifmetic operations on market positions
+You can do arithmetic operations on market positions.